Foundations of Business Analytics

 In this project, your presentation should typically have four sections: An introduction, An Approach, Results, and Conclusion.

 As part of this assignment, you must comment on other student's presentations.

 Exams: There will be two exams, equally weighted and delivered electronically.
 Each exam will cover only the materials that we have covered in each half of the semester.
-These exams will be timed, but you will have a period of at least 24 hours to decide when to begin.
+These exams will be timed, designed for one hour, but I allow everyone two hours to accommodate all student situations and needs that might occur.
+You will have a period of at least 24 hours to decide when to begin.
 Exams must be taken individually, and there will be severe consequences for those who do not follow this rule.
 The best way to make sure that you don't appear to be "cheating" is to make sure that no other student is in sight of you.
 Exams are open-book, open-notes, and you are encouraged to use Excel.
 Also, at my discretion, I can ask you to find an instructor or administrator from a university to proctor your exam.

 Bonus Points: Occasionally, bonus exercises are provided, and these will be identified as "Bonus" on Moodle.
 Bonus exercises are always optional, and they are additional points within its own grade category.
 In the spirit of quality and continuous improvement, whenever you are the first student to identify an administrative error about any component of this course, you will receive one (1) bonus point.
 These bonus points can amount to up to 2% improvement in your overall grade.

 Communications: Students can expect to receive weekly communications from the instructor.
 Students can expect to receive responses to email inquiries within 24-48 hours.
 Privacy considerations, such as federal law, may apply when using an address other than the standard University e-mail address.